 First you have to locate the door, a notoriously difficult task.
 But once you’ve found it – hidden in a laneway, covered in graffiti, and with not a single sign – you’ll enter another world.

-The world of Yu-U is below street level and epitomises underground sophistication.
+The world of YU·U (Japanese for "play") is below street level and epitomises underground sophistication.
 Smooth concrete and polished wood form the backdrop to a central yakitori grill, where the chef works his magic; seated at the bar you’ll have a perfect view as he lavishes attention on each skewer.

 The service is helpful, polite and so delicately attentive that you’ll barely notice as share plates are whisked away, making room for new items hot off the coals.